Disability Insurance for Physicians

 The good news is that, as a group, physicians seem to take these statistics to heart.
 According to a 2007 survey by the McGill Advisory, nearly 100 percent of the physicians surveyed said they were covered by some form of disability insurance.
 However, the real story revealed in the survey was that most doctors are making big mistakes with their disability coverage, leaving them dangerously underinsured.
 For instance, nearly 40 percent have group or association sponsored policies instead of privately issued policies.
 Group plans, as well as many association plans rarely provide the same level of coverage as an individual plan, creating a vulnerable position for physicians.
 Disability income insurance is a specialty product requiring an expertise beyond what the typical insurance broker has.
 The stakes are much higher for physicians who have invested significant time and money into their careers.

 Occupational Specific Benefits

 Disability income protection products are somewhat complex, largely driven by specific definitions of what is or isn't a disability and whether one is considered totally disabled or only partially disabled.
-Policies that are classified as own occupation or own specialty, will pay out benefits in the event a physician is unable to perform the specific duties of their current medical specialty.
-At the other end of the spectrum is an any-occupation policy which only pays benefits if a person is unable to work in any occupation.
-The difference in definitions creates widely varying outcomes as far as policy benefits, so they need to be understood.
+The difference in definitions creates widely varying outcomes as far as policy benefits, so they need to be well understood.

 Group Disability Benefits